|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy onion soup is a classic French recipe.
-In this version, condensed beef broth gives it lots of flavors.
+This easy onion soup is a classic French recipe with the ooey-gooey bread and cheese topping.
+In this version, condensed beef broth gives the soup its bold flavor.
 If the broth tastes too strong, add some water.
 Or use a good quality homemade or store-bought beef stock, preferably low sodium.
+You can always taste and add extra salt before the soup is ready to serve.

-It's easy to fix and so satisfying.
-This is an excellent soup to serve as a luncheon soup, and it's hearty enough to serve as a dinner soup with crusty French bread and a salad.
+The soup is easy to fix with just 5 ingredients, and it is so delicious and satisfying.
+This is an excellent soup to serve as a luncheon soup, and it's hearty enough to serve as a dinner soup with a tossed green salad or Caesar salad.

 If your soup bowls can stand the heat from the preheated broiler—sturdy stoneware, cast iron, or porcelain—you can broil the bread and cheese directly on the hot soup.